dreamcatcher-tech/network/website/license/DPL/Core DPL.md

 In all Arbitrations, the claimant and the respondent agree that there can be no renegotiation of the ruling after the fact.

 Any controversy or claim arising out of or relating to this license, the use or misuse of the DCM or the breach thereof, shall be settled by binding Arbitration administered in accordance to the structure specified by the DCM.
 The place of Arbitration shall be within the DCM and all applicable DCM jurisprudence and, when necessary, applicable previous case law shall apply.
-Judgment on the award rendered by the Arbitrator shall be entered into the Reputation ledger of all parties involved.

 ### Open Pursuance